cloudmesh-community/hid-sp18-523/paper/paper.md

 Developers have to chose and decide number of tiles depending on the size of the screen content will be rendered when creating custom responsive css.
 Ideally for larger screen 8 tiles are used to fill in a row.
-For Normal desktop 6 and for tablet 4 tiles in a row are ideal.
+For Normal desktop 6 and for tablet 4 tiles in a row are ideal [@hid-sp18-523-Domo-Responsive].

-@hid-sp18-523-Domo-Responsive

 ## API Authentication